rafalmiler77/TestApp/server/README.md

-Starts server with command: npm start --production &
+Starts hosting server with command: npm start --production & Run app with npm start from /server